JoeMcGeever/PWAFront-end/README.md

 # Progressive Web App

 --------------------
-This is my PWA for the local community project.
+This is my PWA for the local community project - Scoring 96% for my masters module: Modern Web Technologies

 A link to the live heroku server: